-DEXUS Office Trust

-What are the Internal Performance Hurdles (50%) performance 25% is based on the Group's performance against a predetermined Funds From hurdles?
-Operations (FFO) per security growth hurdle (continued) For the purposed of these performance hurdles, FFO is defined as per the definition adopted by the Property Council of Australia.
-25% is based on the Group's performance against a predetermined Return on Equity performance hurdle ROE represents the annualised composite rate of return to security holders, calculated as a percentage, comprising the change in net tangible asset value per security together with the distributions paid to security holders per security, divided by the net tangible asset value per security at the beginning on the period.
-Relative TSR & Relative ROE Vesting under both the Relative TSR & Relative ROE measures will be on a sliding scale reflecting relative performance against a comparator group of entities.
-How are the Nil vesting for performance below the median of the comparator group 50% vesting for performance at the median of the comparator group Straight line vesting for performance between the 50th and 75th percentile 100% vesting for performance at or above the 75th percentile The listed and unlisted comparator groups have been reviewed and selected by the Board as being appropriate entities within similar asset classes, investment risk/return profiles and market capitalisation/size.
-The 2013 LTI grant comparator groups are performance hurdles measured?
-Listed: CPA, IOF, GPT, CFX, WRT, SCP, CMW and FDC Unlisted: AWOF, GWOF, APPFC, ICPF, ISPT, ACPP, QPF and APPFR The Board reserves the right to review the peer group annually, with relative performance monitored by an independent external advisor at 30 June each year.
-FFO Growth & ROE Vesting under both the FFO Growth & ROE measures will be on a sliding scale reflecting performance against predetermined performance hurdles set by the Board Nil vesting for below Target performance 50% vesting for Target performance Straight line vesting between Target and Outperformance 100% vesting for Outperformance Having determined the Group's strategy, the Board have adopted the following FFO Growth and ROE performance hurdles for the 2013 LTI grant: What are the absolute LTI hurdles for the 2013 grant??
-FFO Growth Target of 3% - with Outperformance at 5.5% ROE Target of 9% - with Outperformance at 11% These targets are measured as the per annum average over the three and four year grant periods.
-How is the LTI plan aligned to security holder Aligned to long-term security holder interests in the following ways: As a reward to Executives when the Group's overall performance exceeds specific predetermined earnings and security holder return benchmarks As a reward mechanism which encourages Executive retention and at the same time allows for future clawback of LTI grants for financial underperformance, deliberate misrepresentation or fraud interests?
-Aligning the financial interests of security holders with Executives through exposure to DXS securities and the Group's performance Encouraging and incentivising Executives to make sustainable business decisions within the Board-approved risk appetite and strategy of the Group
+- 25% is based on the Group's performance against a predetermined Funds From Operations (FFO) per security growth hurdle - For the purposed of these performance hurdles, FFO is defined as per the definition adopted by the Property Council of Australia. - 25% is based on the Group's performance against a predetermined Return on Equity performance hurdle - ROE represents the annualised composite rate of return to security holders, calculated as a percentage, comprising the change in net tangible asset value per security together with the distributions paid to security holders per security, divided by the net tangible asset value per security at the beginning on the period.

+Vesting under both the Relative TSR & Relative ROE measures will be on a sliding scale reflecting relative performance against a comparator group of entities.

+- Nil vesting for performance below the median of the comparator group - 50% vesting for performance at the median of the comparator group - Straight line vesting for performance between the 50th and 75th percentile - 100% vesting for performance at or above the 75th percentile

+The listed and unlisted comparator groups have been reviewed and selected by the Board as being appropriate entities within similar asset classes, investment risk/return profiles and market capitalisation/size.
+The 2013 LTI grant comparator groups are

+- Listed: CPA, IOF, GPT, CFX, WRT, SCP, CMW and FDC - Unlisted: AWOF, GWOF, APPFC, ICPF, ISPT, ACPP, OPF and APPFR

+The Board reserves the right to review the peer group annually, with relative performance monitored by an independent external advisor at 30 June each year.

+Vesting under both the FFO Growth & ROE measures will be on a sliding scale reflecting performance against predetermined performance hurdles set by the Board

+- Nil vesting for below Target performance

+- 50% vesting for Target performance

+- Straight line vesting between Target and Outperformance

+- 100% vesting for Outperformance

+Having determined the Group's strategy, the Board have adopted the following FFO Growth and ROE performance hurdles for the 2013 LTI grant:

+- FFO Growth Target of 3% with Outperformance at 5.5% - ROE Target of 9% with Outperformance at 11% interests?

+These targets are measured as the per annum average over the three and four year grant periods.

+How is the LTI plan aligned to security holder

+- As a reward to Executives when the Group's overall performance exceeds specific predetermined earnings and security holder return benchmarks - As a reward mechanism which encourages Executive retention and at the same time allows for future clawback of LTI grants for financial underperformance, deliberate misrepresentation or fraud - Aligning the financial interests of security holders with Executives through exposure to DXS securities and the Group's performance - Encouraging and incentivising Executives to make sustainable business decisions within the Board-approved risk appetite and strategy of the Group